jaredly/j3/Roadmap.md

 # What do I need in order to show this off to people?

+Alt drag ...
+hm I guess ... yeah ok instead of just changing the 'selectionstatuses', I do want to modify the cursors. yeah. so that once the dragging stops, it's still a thing.

 - maybe record a video of me interacting with the compiler.jaredforsyth.com version, showcasing various things
 - [ ] wrap a selection
   - [ ] BUT FIRST let's do alt+drag?